 Every year on 8 September, the world comes together to celebrate International Literacy Day, a day dedicated to the importance of literacy as a tool to empower individuals and build more inclusive societies.
 Established by UNESCO in 1967, International Literacy Day has grown into a global movement to draw attention to the challenge of illiteracy and advocate for access to education for all.

-- Optical Illusion Brain Challenge: Can you find the Odd Ladybug in 12 Seconds?
+- Optical Illusion Brain Challenge: If you have 50/50 Vision Find the number 4326 in 18 Secs

-- Observation Skill Test: If you have Eagle Eyes Find the Word Huge in 12 Secs
+- Optical Illusion Brain Test: If you have Sharp Eyes Find the number 647 in 20 Secs

 Essentially, literacy is the ability to read, write, and comprehend information.
 However, in today’s world, literacy goes far beyond these basic skills.
 For example, functional literacy includes the ability to use reading and writing skills to solve problems, make informed decisions, and participate meaningfully in society.